doorjammed/doorjammed/README.md

-I am heavy weapons guy \n
-And this is my weapon
+I am heavy weapons guy.. and this is my weapon.